 My right hon.
 Friend is absolutely right that this is a question about fair pay at all levels, and not just at the top.

 I appreciate that the right hon.
 Gentleman’s status is a matter of legitimate importance to him, and I am sure that the Secretary of State will happily apologise for failing to recognise that he is a right hon.
 Gentleman.
-Indeed, he is a knight of the realm, and that is very important to all of us, but particularly to the right hon.
+Indeed, he is a knight of the realm, and that is very important to us all, but particularly to the right hon.
 Gentleman.
 I think that we are now clear about that.

 We will not allow unequal pay to pervade the BBC or any other organisation.
 We have brought in rules and strengthened them across the economy and especially at the BBC.
 We are proud of the transparency that we have brought, and we will get to the bottom of the matter.